-One of the main suggestions I received was to zoom out and do a thorough review of my own chess games.
-To analyze not only one chess game at a time, but my last 20+ games: to understand the strengths/weaknesses that are inhibiting me from growing as a player.
+One of the main suggestions I received was to zoom out and do a thorough meta-analysis of my own chess games.
+To analyze not only one chess game at a time, but my last 20+ games.
+To understand the strengths/weaknesses that are inhibiting me from growing as a player.

 The key to 2,000+ ELO, I learned, is to spot weak areas and intentionally design my daily practice around them.
 With any endeavour, deliberate practice is often better than meandering practice.